ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 ### Supervision policy dashboard

-The easiest way to manage supervision policy results and to resolve outstanding items is to use the supervision policy dashboard.
+Use the supervision policy dashboard to manage supervision policy results and to resolve outstanding items.
 This dashboard allows reviewers to view items that need to be reviewed, take action on an item, and review the results of previously reviewed and resolved items for each supervision policy.
 You can access the supervision policy dashboard in the Compliance center at **Supervision** > *Your Custom Policy* > **Open**.

 #### Dashboard Home